fred-cook/numpy-gnn/README.md

 Karate club has 34 nodes (people)
 We will denote the number of nodes `N`.
 These are to be sorted into 3 categories, denoted `n`.
 So the input of the network has size `N` and the output has size `n`.

+### Usage

+Have `poetry` installed, clone the repo and run `poetry install` from within it.
+Enter the new venv with `poetry shell`.
+All of the imports are relative at the moment.
+Might change to a proper package one day

 ## Adjacency Matrix

 `A` is the adjanceny matrix.
 It has shape `(N, N)`